JoonKeat-MS/command-line-calculator/README.md

 # command-line-calculator
-A simple Python command-line calculator
+A simple Python command-line calculator.
 This project was created as a practice exercise after completing *Python Crash Course*.
 It is the **v1.0 release** of an ongoing learning project.